columnflow/columnflow/docs/user_guide/shifts.md

 # Systematic Uncertainties

-Many aspects of the work of analyzers revolves around systematic uncertainties on the modeling of the simulation or in the conditions during data taking. columnflow is designed to support various types of systematic uncertainties, also referred to as *shifts*.
+Many aspects of the work of analyzers revolve around systematic uncertainties on the modeling of the simulation or in the conditions during data taking. columnflow is designed to support various types of systematic uncertainties, also referred to as *shifts*.
+We distinguish two general classes of uncertainties:

+- **rate uncertainties** only modify the overall yield of a distribution.
+- **shape uncertainties** can modify both the yield and the shape of distributions.

 The following section describe how to configure your modules to correctly register and use these shifts.